Corey Deuel

-Corey Deuel (born November 20, 1977 in Santa Barbara, California) is an American professional pool player from West Jefferson, Ohio.
+Corey Deuel (born November 20, 1977) is an American professional pool player from West Jefferson, Ohio.
 Nicknamed "Prince of Pool", he won the US Open Nine-ball Championship in 2001, and has won many other major titles.
 In January 2008, he was ranked the second highest US pool player by the United States Professional Poolplayers Association.
 He regularly represents the US in the Mosconi Cup.
 In 2010, he again was selected for the US team in the Mosconi Cup and was responsible for winning 2 of the US team's 8 points in the event.
-His tournament walk-on music is “Disco Inferno” by The Trammps.
+His tournament walk-on music is "Disco Inferno" by the Trammps.

 His reported career earnings to February 2008 were approximately $562,000.
 His worst professional year was 2003, in which he did not win a single major event.